Y05h129/DB_MongoDB/README.md

 * `\chapter{Chapter title}{subtitle}` is a custom commands for chapters - is only used by the template, you should not use/need it use `\section` and `\subsection`

 ## Custom Packages
 If you need to use other TeX-Packages as provided, please message me.
 I will need the list of packages to combine the articles to a book.
-Please don't use any packages that alter the visual apperence of the article.
+Please don't use any packages that alter the visual appearance of the article.